 List of Tension Member’s Posts-part 3.

-The list of tension Member’s Posts-part 3 will start from post 10 till post 16.
+List of tension Member’s Posts-part 3 will start from post 10 till post 18.

 Quick-start to the introduction to block shear.

-This is the 14th post of the Tension Member’s Posts which includes The first point of discussion about the slenderness value for tension members. the value of L/r value for tension members.
+This is the 14th post, the first point of discussion is about the slenderness value for tension members. the value of L/r value for tension members.
 The second point is regarding code provisions, the introduction to shear block.

 This is the link to post 10: Quick-start to the introduction to block shear.